kaltura/playkit-js/docs/configuration.md

 >>##### Type: `boolean`
 >>##### Default: `false`
 >>##### Description: Indicates whether the player should monitor id3 tags events
 >>This is a Boolean attribute that indicates the behavior of the player when the stream includes id3 tags.
 We protect it with a flag since sometimes there are bad id3 tags that stall the stream on some browsers.
-If you know your stream includes valid id3 tags you may set this flag to true and listen to the "meta" event from the player
+If you know your stream includes valid id3 tags, you may set this flag to true and listen to the "meta" event from the player.
 >##
 >>### config.playback.options
 >>##### Type: `PKPlaybackOptionsObject`